AKVIS NatureArt miraculously adds natural phenomena to your photos. It also lets you create nature scenes from scratch.

 in Corel Paint Shop Pro: Effects –> Plugins -> AKVIS –> NatureArt.

-Note that Fire, Ice, and Night Sky are only available for Home Deluxe and Business licenses.
+Note that Fire, Ice, Night Sky, and Snow are only available for Home Deluxe and Business licenses.

 Hint: You can change the tool's size in a pop-up window which opens with a right mouse click in the image.
 To draw a straight line use the Shift-key.